delboy96/pzagency-task/README.md

 2. Run migration:
     ```sh
    php database/run_migrations.php
-3. Seed database:
+3. Seed database (throws error but works, for some reason tries more than once):
     ```sh
    php database/seeders/DatabaseSeeder.php
 4. IMPORTANT:
    If path is "localhost/pzagencytask/public/" then app will work fine.
    If you clone repo in some folder ("pza" for example) and then url is "localhost/pza/pzagencytask/public/",